 Reducing Premium Costs

-- Choosing a lower-performance bike in order to qualify for a lower premium.
+- Choosing a lower-performance motorbike in order to qualify for a lower premium, for example a 125cc.

 - While third party insurance is often substantially cheaper than comprehensive cover, this isn’t always the case.
-Sometimes it’s possible to find comprehensive insurance at a price comparable to that of third party.
+Sometimes it’s possible to find comprehensive insurance at a price comparable to that of third party, or even cheaper.

-- Motorbike modifications could increase premiums, because a modded bike is typically more difficult to repair, due to the necessity of locating special parts.
+- Motorbike modifications could increase premiums, because a modified bike is typically more difficult to repair, due to the necessity of locating special parts.

-- Completing an advanced training course with an organisation such as the Institute of Advanced Motorists or the British Motorcylists Federation often allows motorbike owners to qualify for reduced premiums.
+- Completing an advanced training course with an organisation such as the Institute of Advanced Motorists or the British Motorcyclists Federation often allows motorbike owners to qualify for reduced premiums.